-Indigenous people's relationship to the land comes from the understanding that our culture and livelihood are dependent on the nurturing of the environment.
-Indigenous cultures are formed over generations in relation to land and territory.
-In many First Nations, Métis, and Inuit communities, it is women who are entrusted with knowledge to care for the environment, families, and communities.

-Indigenous understandings of the world are inseparable from land and water, which forms the conditions for health and wellbeing.
-When the environment is not protected it threatens the economic security, food security, health, and culture of Indigenous women.
-Ignoring the perspectives and experiences of Indigenous women in environmental stewardship mirrors the destructive actions of industries and governments.
-Pollution, displacement, and climate change all have a direct and immediate impact on the health and wellbeing of Indigenous women.
+- Indigenous people's relationship to the land comes from the understanding that our culture and livelihood are dependent on the nurturing of the environment.
+Indigenous cultures are formed over generations in relation to land and territory. - In many First Nations, Métis and Inuit communities, it is women, girls and gender diverse people who are entrusted with knowledge to care for the environment, families and communities. - Indigenous understanding of the world is inseparable from land and water, which form the conditions for health and wellbeing. - When the environment is not protected, it threatens the economic security, food security, health and culture of Indigenous women, girls and gender diverse people. - Ignoring the perspectives and experiences of Indigenous women, girls and gender diverse people in environmental stewardship mirrors the destructive actions of industries and governments. - Pollution, displacement and climate change all have a direct and immediate impact on the health and wellbeing of Indigenous women, girls and gender diverse people.